5004-SEA-Fa24-Geeng/payroll-gen-xiaoyesaya/DesignDocument.md

 > The value of reflective writing has been highly researched and documented within computer science, from learning new information to showing higher salaries in the workplace.
 For this next part, we encourage you to take time, and truly focus on your retrospective.

 Take time to reflect on how your design has changed.
 Write in *prose* (i.e. do not bullet point your answers - it matters in how our brain processes the information).
 Make sure to include what were some major changes, and why you made them.
 What did you learn from this process?
 What would you do differently next time?
 What was the most challenging part of this process?
 For most students, it will be a paragraph or two.

+I didn't make any large changes to the whole design.
+The changes are made in abstractEmployee class, the autograde asks me to use private for fields instead of protected.
+Therefore, I change all of them to private.
+Since I have runPayRoll in abstractEmployee class, I also assigned the TAX_RATE as a final constant to avoid magic number.
+Also to apply Bigdecimal and convert to round, I added a round method.
+Also, I forgot to include toCSV() in abstractEmployee class considering how it implements the IEmployee.
+From this process, i learned that the the first draft will not be perfect and there are many adjustments that will be made.
+For next time, I wonder if it will be possible to have a payroll calculator outside the abstractemployee class to make the payroll calculation independently.